Nebraska’s Sex Education Snapshot

 - Nebraska has no standard regarding medically accurate sex education instruction.

 State House Highlights

-This section highlights sex education bills that were introduced during the 2020 state legislative session as well as bills that have been introduced thus far in 2021.
+This section highlights sex education bills that were introduced during the 2021 state legislative session as well as bills that have been introduced thus far in 2022.
 These proposed bills provide a brief overview of both recent and current legislative action taken to advance or restrict sex education.
-For a more comprehensive look at relevant legislation concerning sex education and related topics such as reproductive health care, LGBTQ rights, and HIV/AIDS, continue reading on to the “State Legislative Activity” section of Nebraska profile.
+For a more comprehensive look at relevant legislation concerning sex education and related topics such as reproductive health care, LGBTQ rights, racial equity and justice, parental rights, bullying and harassment, mental health, assault and violence prevention, and HIV/STIs as it impacts youth, continue reading on to the “State Legislative Activity” section of Nebraska profile.

 2021 Legislative Session